LampardNguyen234/compound-cli/commands.md

    compound register --privateKey PRIVATE_KEY [--operator OPERATOR] [--allowedList ALLOWED_LIST] [--deniedList DENIED_LIST] [--expired EXPIRED]

    OPTIONAL flags are denoted by a [] bracket.

+DESCRIPTION:
+   This command helps register to the compound service.
+It basically creates a transaction composing of two following `sdk.Msg`s: MsgWithdrawDelegationReward, MsgDelegate.
+This helps authorize the compound operator to perform compounding on behalf of the user.

 OPTIONS:
    --privateKey value, -p value, --prvKey value  The Astra private key [$PRIVATE_KEY]